mariahhavro/CPS240FinanceApp/README.md

 Cup O’ Java Financial Institute is a financial application that uses Java Swing to allow users to

-## Usage
+## Features
-It contains a graphical user interface that allows a user to make an account with their own username and password.
+*It contains a graphical user interface that allows a user to make an account with their own username and password.
-This application will allow the user to divide their savings into different categories that they wish to save for.
+*This application will allow the user to divide their savings into different categories that they wish to save for.

 ## Accounts